feecat/XMC4300_Motor_Controller/README.md

 I have already test it with cheap step driver, I hope you can got more driver to test it.

 ## How to use
-Connect Power and Driver by 4 wire: ENA, PWM, DIR, GND.
+Connect with Driver by 4 wire: ENA, PWM, DIR, GND.
 Set ProfilePosition( CHx_Mode = 1) or ProfileVelocity( CHx_Mode = 3) in EtherCAT Master:
-In ProfilePosition Mode, Set the CHx_ProfilePosition, CHx_ProfileVelocity, CHx_ProfileACC in EtherCAT Master, Then it will output pulse.
+In ProfilePosition Mode, Set the CHx_ProfilePosition, CHx_ProfileVelocity, CHx_ProfileACC, Then it will output pulse and automaticly stop at profile position.
-In ProfileVelocity Mode, Set the CHx_ProfileVelocity, CHx_ProfileACC in EtherCAT, Then it will output pulse.
+In ProfileVelocity Mode, Set the CHx_ProfileVelocity, CHx_ProfileACC, Then it will output pulse continually.

 PINOUT:
 | # | PINOUT | # |